Karthikeyu/Indian-sign-language-recognition/README.md

 iv) Histograms computation (Using visual words (bow) compute histograms for each image) <br/>
 v) SVM model for classification (input: histograms, output: predection for testdata) <br/>

+## Results
+As the dataset images are much similar, the model has given with highest accurecy 99% with less error rate.

+A demo can be watched here: https://youtu.be/8wj0D_wCf3g

 ## Run files

 Run files in order:<br/>